himavarshitha11/SIGN-LANGUAGE-DETECTION/README.md

-Sign Language Detection
+##SIGN LAGUAGE DETECTION

+A real-time system that detects hand gestures through your webcam and converts them into text — built using Python, TensorFlow, OpenCV, and MediaPipe.

+#🔍 Overview

-This project is a real-time Sign Language Detection system that uses a webcam to recognize hand gestures and display the corresponding word on the screen.
+This project captures your hand gestures using the webcam and predicts the corresponding sign language word on the screen.

-It can help bridge the communication gap between people who use sign language and those who do not understand it.
+It is designed to help bridge communication between sign language users and non-signers.

-📸 Example Output
+#📸 Example Output

-When a user shows the sign for Hello, the system detects it and displays the word "Hello" on the screen.
+When you show the gesture for Hello, the system detects it and displays the word:

 (Sample detection result)

-⚙️ Features
+#⚙️ Features

-Detects hand gestures in real-time using a webcam.
+✅ Real-time gesture detection using webcam

-Converts gestures into text displayed on the screen.
+✅ Converts sign gestures into text on screen

-Works with commonly used sign gestures.
+✅ Works with common signs like Hello

-Lightweight and runs on most laptops/desktops with a webcam.
+✅ Lightweight and runs on most laptops/desktops

-🛠️ Technologies Used
+#🛠️ Tech Stack

 Python 3.9

-TensorFlow / Keras – Deep Learning model
+TensorFlow / Keras – Deep Learning Model

-OpenCV – Real-time video capture
+OpenCV – Webcam video capture

 MediaPipe / cvzone – Hand landmark detection

 NumPy – Data processing

-🚀 How to Run
+#🚀 How to Run

 Clone or download the project.

-Install the required dependencies:
+Install required dependencies:

 pip install tensorflow==2.9.1 opencv-python mediapipe cvzone numpy keras pyttsx3

-Run the prediction script:
+Run the detection script:

 python prediction_wo_gui.py

 The webcam will open.
-Show a hand gesture, and the system will display the detected word on the screen.
+Show a sign gesture and the system will display the detected word.

-📂 Project Files
+#📂 Project Files

-cnn8grps_rad1_model.h5 → Trained deep learning model.
+cnn8grps_rad1_model.h5 → Trained CNN model

-final_pred.py → Script for running detection.
+final_pred.py → Real-time detection script

-prediction_wo_gui.py → Script to test detection without GUI.
+prediction_wo_gui.py → Run detection without GUI

-dataset collection scripts → Used to capture training data.
+dataset collection scripts → Used for capturing training data

-🔮 Future Improvements
+#🔮 Future Improvements

-Support for more sign gestures.
+✨ Add more sign gestures

-Add speech output (convert text to voice).

-Improve accuracy with larger datasets.
+✨ Improve accuracy with larger datasets
+✨ Add text-to-speech for detected words

-🙌 Acknowledgement
+#🙌 Acknowledgement

-This project is made for learning and research purposes to support sign language communication.
+Built for learning and research to support Sign Language communication.